Related Topics

 - Veterans' Group Life Insurance

-While veterans may feel ashamed for being scammed, they shouldn’t let that stop them from helping other veterans by reporting it.
-For more information on other scams targeting vVeterans, visit the Operation Protect Veterans website.
+While being scammed can feel embarrassing, keep in mind it can happen to anyone.
+Don’t let that stop you from reporting the fraud and helping protect other veterans.
+For more information on other scams targeting veterans, visit the Operation Protect Veterans website.

 Sources

-4. U.S. Department of Veterans Affairs.
+3. U.S. Department of Veterans Affairs.
 Life Insurance.
-Found on the Internet at https://benefits.va.gov/insurance/bfcs.asp
+Found on the internet at https://benefits.va.gov/insurance/bfcs.asp